KrusnikViers/Lexicanum/FEATURES.md

     * Can be cleaned completely
     * Question or answer word can be looked up
     * If answer is being looked up, it should be cut to the nearest line break.
-    * Highlight the first row to indicate it is a filter row
 * Overview table
     * Multiline table, contains current deck data.
 First row of an input can be used as a filter.
     * Rows can be removed
     * Rows can be altered in place
     * Rows can be moved to the input, to create altered version or to look them up.
 Focus is also moving to the input table.
-* Finalize set of shortcuts and way to display them
+* Show errors and current deck id/path in status bar
 * Proper lookup from answer
 * Proper lookup from question
-* Settings page

 ### Beta-release blockers

+* Highlight current input row and filter overview by it
+* Add option to show active shortcuts
 * Show prompt when app is being closed with unsaved changes
 * Show indicator that deck has unsaved changes
 * Show prompt when deck is being unloaded with unsaved changes
-* Simple words deduplication
-* Immediate words lookup
+* Settings page
 * Words lookup by button
+* Overview table sorting per column
 * Automated tests for `master`
 * 75% tests coverage

 ### Stable release blockers

+* Highlight current row with different color if input is not valid
+* Highlight full duplicates in overview table
+* Update icons and stuff
+* Allow switching search mode from immediate to shortcut
 * Refine UI
 * Support for German language words lookup
 * Support for English language words lookup